VinayNoogler000/VINSTAGRAM/README.md

 - **UUID**: A library to generate unique identifiers for each post.
 - **Vanilla CSS**: For styling the HTML content.
 - **Multer**: A middleware for handling `multipart/form-data`, used for uploading files.
-- **Method-Override**: A library to use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.
+- **Method-Override**: A library to convert the client's POST HTTP-Request to `PATCH` or `DELETE` HTTP requests, allowing us to perform CRUD operations on resources (Posts).

 ## Learnings